Legend of the Holy Right Hand – Sâniob (Szentjobb)

 Part of the „The patrons and guardians of the land” topic

-King Ladislaus recognized the importance of this relic and founded a monastery in Bihar, now Szentjobb (Sâniob), to honor the Holy Right, appointing Mercurius as its abbot.
-The monastery became a major pilgrimage site during the medieval period, attracting pilgrims from across Hungary and Central Europe who sought blessings and miracles through the veneration of the relic.
-The relic’s significance extended beyond religious devotion, becoming a symbol of Hungarian national identity and the legitimacy of the ruling monarchy.
+King Ladislaus recognized the importance of this relic and founded a monastery in Bihar, now Sâniob (Szentjobb), to honor the Holy Right, appointing Mercurius as its abbot.
+The monastery became a primary pilgrimage site during the medieval period, attracting pilgrims from across Hungary and Central Europe who sought blessings and miracles through the veneration of the relic.
+The relic’s significance extended beyond religious devotion, becoming a symbol of Hungarian national identity and the monarchy’s legitimacy.